Skip to content

 5. Automatic validation on file changes

-6. Validation in CI/CD pipelines
+6. Validation in CI/CD pipelines using exit codes

 7. Error Handling